 Your budgeting probably won’t stop once you’ve moved and settled into your new home.
 Expenses will likely continue to knock on your door — landscaping, roof repair, and water heater replacement are just a few items that might require ongoing financial consideration.

-You may want to budget for 1% to 4% of the cost of your home in maintenance each year to pay for these expenses.
-However, deferred maintenance costs may require more funding, depending on the age, quality of construction, where you live, and more.
+You may want to budget for 1% to 4% of the cost of your home each year to pay for maintenance expenses.
+However, deferred maintenance costs may require more funding, depending on the age, quality of construction, and where you live, for example.

-The cost of electricity, gas, water, and phones differ from market to market.
-This is also true with pest control, and services that help ensure your home is secure and safe.
-You could find yourself paying more (or even less) for these services in your new home.
+The cost of electricity, gas, water, and internet services differs from market to market.
+This is also true for pest control and services that help ensure your home is secure and safe.
+You could find yourself paying more (or even less) for these services depending on where your new home is located.

 Planning Ahead

-So now that you understand the costs associated with homeownership, whether they are one-time or ongoing, you can get to work on how to budget for a house.
+So, now that you understand the costs associated with homeownership, you can start working on how to budget for a house.

-Ideally, you want to cover the homebuying costs and then be able to afford your monthly carrying costs without racking up debt.
-The standard advice is that your monthly housing expenses should account for up to 28% of your monthly pre-tax income.
-Given the inflationary times we live in and how expensive some housing markets can be, it’s not uncommon to find people spending more than that right now.
+Ideally, you’ll want to cover your home-buying costs and then be able to afford your monthly carrying costs without racking up debt.
+The standard advice is that your monthly housing expenses should account for up to 28% of your monthly pretax income.
+Given how expensive some housing markets can be, it’s not uncommon to find people spending more than that right now.

-Here, some advice on figuring out what you can afford.
+Here’s some advice for figuring out what you can afford.

 Target Mortgage Costs

 Do your research on the different types of mortgage loan programs.
-Determine what your price range is given the current interest rates, which have climbed considerably over the past year.
-Find the programs that may best suit you, so you’ll feel confident you can bid and afford a home once you have your down payment saved.
+Determine your price range based on the current interest rates.
+Find the programs that may best suit you so you’ll feel confident you can bid and afford a home once you have your down payment saved.
 Don’t forget to factor in those other PITIA expenses mentioned above as you think about your own monthly income and cash outflow when you’re a homeowner.

 Build a Budget

 Once you have these costs calculated, you can then start budgeting for buying a house.
-You’ll want to accumulate your down payment, while taking care of current bills and other financial obligations, of course.
+You’ll want to save for your down payment while paying current bills and handling other financial obligations, of course.

 • Create a line item budget.
-You’ll want to note how much money you have coming in and how much goes out toward your needs (housing, food, medical expenses, debt repayment).
-Then you’ll see what’s left for your wants (think travel, dining out, clothes, entertainment) and start saving it, whether for your future home or retirement.
+You’ll want to note how much money you have coming in and how much is spent on your needs (housing, food, medical expenses, debt repayment).
+You’ll see what’s left for your wants (think travel, dining out, clothes, and entertainment) and start saving money for your future home.

 • Assess where you can save more.
 To ramp up your savings for your house, look for ways to economize.
 Could you drop a subscription or two to streaming channels, or perhaps eat out less often?